-Deconvolutional networks strive to find lost features or signals that may have previously not been deemed important to a convolutional neural network’s task.
+Deconvolutional networks strive to find lost features or signals that may have previously not been deemed important to a CNN's task.
 A signal may be lost due to having been convoluted with other signals.
 The deconvolution of signals can be used in both image synthesis and analysis.

-A convolutional neural network emulates the workings of a biological brain’s frontal lobe function in image processing.
+A CNN emulates the workings of a biological brain's frontal lobe function in image processing.
 A deconvolutional neural network constructs upwards from processed data.
-This backwards function can be seen as a reverse engineering of convoluted neural networks, constructing layers captured as part of the entire image from the machine vision field of view and separating what has been convoluted.
+This backwards function can be seen as a reverse engineering of CNNs, constructing layers captured as part of the entire image from the machine vision field of view and separating what has been convoluted.

-Deconvolutional networks are related to other deep learning methods used for the extraction of features from hierarchical data such as that found in deep belief networks and hierarchy-sparse automatic encoders.
+Deconvolutional networks are related to other deep learning methods used for the extraction of features from hierarchical data, such as those found in deep belief networks and hierarchy-sparse automatic encoders.
 Deconvolutional networks are primarily used in scientific and engineering fields of study.